 The decoration of the Hall

-When Ferdinando fled to Sicily the room was not complete, but it was under the reign of Gioacchino Murat (1805-1815), who had six overdoors executed in high relief with episodes from his life while, on the main walls where paintings by the Mariano Rossi himself (who died in the meantime), wanted them to be painted:
+When Ferdinando fled to Sicily the Hall of Alexander was not completed, but it was under the reign of Gioacchino Murat (1805-1815), who had six overdoors executed in high relief with episodes from his life while, on the main walls where paintings by the Mariano Rossi himself (who died in the meantime), wanted them to be painted:

 - Heinrich Schmidt (1757-1821) - "The Capitulation of Capri"